Printed from the CVG Public Web Site...

 Azimuth - An arc of the horizon measured between a fixed point (such as true north) and the vertical circle passing through the center of an object.

-Baseline Condition - The existing condition or conditions prior to future development, which serve as a foundation for analysis.
+Baseline Condition - The existing condition or conditions prior to future development or the enactment of additional noise abatement procedures, which serve as a foundation for analysis.

-Controlled Airspace - Airspace of defined dimensions within which air traffic control service is provided in accordance with the airspace classification.
+Controlled Airspace - Airspace of defined dimensions within which air traffic control service is provided to IFR flights and to VFR flights in accordance with the airspace classification.
 Controlled airspace is designated as Class A, Class B, Class C, Class D, or Class E. Aircraft operators are subject to certain pilot qualifications, operating rules, and equipment requirements as specified in FAR Part 91, depending upon the class of airspace in which they are operating.

 Crosswind leg - A flight path at right angles to the approach runway end off of its upwind end.